hannahmseidl/hannahmseidl/content/accomplishment/_index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['4']
+publication_types: ['0']

 # Publication name and optional abbreviated publication name.
 # publication: In *Wowchemy Conference*
-# publication_short: DIW Weekly Report, 50/51/52, 2024
+publication_short: Draft available upon request

 # abstract: : I study the effects of quantitative easing on aggregate consumption through house price movements in a state-of-the-art HANK model with # housing subject to fixed adjustment costs and frictional intermediation.

-# abstract: We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality.
+abstract: We study the effects of movements in aggregate lending standards on macroeconomic aggregates and inequality.
 We show in a New Keynesian model with heterogeneous households and housing that a looser loan-to-value (LTV) ratio stimulates housing demand, nondurable consumption, and output.
 Our model implies that the LTV shock transmits to macroeconomic aggregates through higher household liquidity and a general-equilibrium increase in house prices and labor income.
 We also show that a looser LTV ratio redistributes housing wealth from the top 10% of the housing wealth distribution to the bottom 50%, indicating an overall decrease of inequality.